-Global Shared Services specializes in franchise restaurant accounting.
+Global Shared Services specializes in franchise accounting.
 We understand the business, the challenges you face, and what you need to succeed.
 We’ll help you to scale your company with a finance and accounting team you can trust.

 If you want to work with GSS, get in touch today

 You should have access to experts.

 Founded in 2003, we’ve worked with large corporations and small-to-medium businesses alike.
 Here’s what we’ve learned: access to expert financial and accounting services is a major factor in a business’ ability to succeed and scale.
 We believe that it shouldn’t be restricted by location or company size.
 Our mission is to empower restaurants and technology firms with that access.